 - In private multifamily subsidized housing, it depends on the reason.
 If the reason is "other good cause" you will get at 30-day notice.
 However, if the reason is for non-payment of rent or a serious violation of your lease, you get a shorter notice.
 In any case, the notice will state that you have a right to have a meeting with the landlord or management to discuss the eviction.

 No matter what kind of subsidized housing you’re in, at this point you should contact legal aid for help.
-See Legal Help and Lawyers to find your local legal aid.
+Go to our Find Your Legal Aid tool to find your local legal aid.

 Request a grievance hearing or meeting with management